katzer/cordova-plugin-local-notifications/README.md

 - [bugfix:] `cancel` on iOS did not work.
 - [enhancement:] Added 'hourly' as a new repeat time aliase.
 - [feature:] Repeat with custom intervals on Android.
+- **[bugfix:]** Callbacks are called with the ID as a number and not as a string.

 #### Version 0.6.3 (12.12.2013)
 - [bugfix:] Black screen on Android.
 - [bugfix:] App throws an error on reboot on Android.
-- Calling `cancel` on Android with an invalid String as ID does not throw an error anymore.
+- [enhancement:] Calling `cancel` on Android with an invalid String as ID does not throw an error anymore.

 #### Version 0.6.2 (04.12.2013)
 - Release under the Apache 2.0 license.